mutation testing for Python 3

 pip install mutmut mutmut run

-This will by default run pytest on tests in the “tests” or “test” folder and it will try to figure out where the code to mutate lies.
+This will by default run pytest (or unittest if pytest is unavailable) on tests in the “tests” or “test” folder and it will try to figure out where the code to mutate lies.
 Run

 for the available flags, to use other runners, etc. The recommended way to use mutmut if the defaults aren’t working for you is to add a block in setup.cfg.
 Then when you come back to mutmut weeks later you don’t have to figure out the flags again, just run mutmut run and it works.
 Like this:

-[mutmut] paths_to_mutate=src/ backup=False runner=python -m pytest tests_dir=tests/ dict_synonyms=Struct, NamedStruct
+[mutmut] paths_to_mutate=src/ backup=False runner=python -m hammett -x tests_dir=tests/ dict_synonyms=Struct, NamedStruct

 You can stop the mutation run at any time and mutmut will restart where you left off.
 It’s also smart enough to retest only the surviving mutants when the test suite changes.

-To print the results run mutmut results.
-It will give you a list of the mutants grouped by bucket.
-You can now either show the diff of a mutant with mutmut show 3 or write it to disk with mutmut apply 3.
+To print the results run mutmut show.
+It will give you a list of the mutants grouped by file.
+You can now look at a specific mutant diff with mutmut show 3, all mutants for a specific file with mutmut show path/to/file.py or all mutants with mutmut show all.

 You can mark lines like this: